 What Kinds Of Incentives Are Available In My State?

-The good news is that every state in the US offers some kind of incentive scheme that helps you save money on your solar system.
+The good news is that many states in the US offer some kind of incentive scheme that helps you save money on your solar system.
 The bad news is that it is complicated, and incentives differ from state to state.

 Fortunately, there is an excellent resource that lets you find out what deals are on offer where you live quickly and easily.
 The DSIREUSA website is operated by N.C.
 Clean Energy Technology Centre at North Carolina State University.